JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

    using LossFunctions

-Typically the losses we work with in Machine Learning are multivariate functions of two variables, the **true target** :math:`y`, which represents the "ground truth" (i.e. correct answer), and the **predicted output** :math:`\hat{y}`, which is
+Typically, the losses we work with in Machine Learning are multivariate functions of two variables, the **true target** :math:`y`, which represents the "ground truth" (i.e. correct answer), and the **predicted output** :math:`\hat{y}`, which is